Dowdell leads Kentucky to 24-16 season-opening win over Toledo

 Kentucky: The Wildcats won their fifth consecutive season opener, with three of the last four victories against teams from the Mid-American Conference.
 The Wildcats opened the 2019 season with a 38-24 win over the Rockets in the first meeting between the two teams.
 Kentucky, which struggled with penalties last season, had three for just 30 yards in the opener.
 The Wildcats had two fourth-down stops, including a goal-line stand at the 4-yard line in the first half.

-Toledo: The Rockets, preseason favorites to win the MAC title that had 13 votes in The Associated Press Preseason Top 25 poll, had a sack in the end zone in the first half that resulted in a safety.
+Toledo: The Rockets, preseason favorites to win the MAC title that had 13 votes in The Associated Press Preseason Top 25 poll, had a sack in the end zone in the first half for a safety.
 Toledo finished with 329 total yards, 24 more than Kentucky.

 Up next